What Are Kiln Cookies? Protect Kiln Shelves with Patties

 Here are some kiln cookies in action…

-How do you Make Kiln Cookies?
+How to Make Kiln Cookies?

-• Pressing them out with the palm of your hand.
+• Pressing them out with the palm of your hand

 • Throwing the clay at your wedging table at an angle.
 This spreads the clay out across the surface of the table into a thin patty.

-• Throwing them on the wheel.
+• Throwing them on the wheel

 It’s important that the kiln cookie isn’t bent because it needs to be stable enough to support your pottery.

-Do you Need to Bisque Fire a Kiln Cookie?
+Do you need to Bisque Fire a Kiln Cookie?

 If you are bisque firing them, you can get away with them being a bit thicker.
 About the thickness of a pancake is okay.
-But if you are putting them in bone dry, make them as thin as you can without making them fragile.
+But if you are putting them in bone dry, make them as thin as you can without making them too fragile.

 How Many Times Can You Use Kiln Cookies?